TheOldGodsHadKnownHim/OCPJP/README.md

 # OCPJP
-Code samples for OCPJP study
+This project contains code samples for OCPJP study